-- 13. Subject to any legal restrictions on the disclosure of information (whether imposed by statute or otherwise) and at their discretion, the parties agree that they will alert each other to any potential breaches of the legislation regulated by the Commissioner, within the context of this relationship, discovered whilst undertaking regulatory duties, and provide relevant and necessary supporting information. - 14.
-Similarly, although again subject to any legal restrictions on the disclosure of information, the Commissioner will, at their discretion, alert GC to any potential breaches of the legislation regulated by GC within the context of this relationship and provide relevant and necessary supporting information.
+- 13. Subject to any legal restrictions on the disclosure of information (whether imposed by statute or otherwise) and at their discretion, the parties agree that they will alert each other to any potential breaches of the legislation regulated by the Commissioner, within the context of this relationship.
+This clause is not intended to require the LSS to notify the ICO of all data breaches which the LSS, or its members, suffer.
+Rather, the duty around reporting of personal data breaches remains as per the requirements under article 33 and article 34 of the GDPR. - 14.
+Similarly, although again subject to any legal restrictions on the disclosure of information, the Commissioner will, at her discretion, alert the LSS to any potential breaches of the legislation regulated by the LSS within the context of this relationship and provide relevant and necessary supporting information. - 15.
+Subject to any legal restrictions on the disclosure of information (whether imposed by statute or otherwise) and at their discretion, the parties will:

-- 15. Subject to any legal restrictions on the disclosure of information (whether imposed by statute or otherwise) and at their discretion, the parties will: - Communicate regularly to discuss matters of mutual interest (this may involve participating in multi-agency groups to address common issues and threats); and - Consult one another on any issues which might have significant implications for the other organisation. - 16.
-The parties will comply with the general laws they are subject to, including, but not limited to, local data protection laws; the maintenance of any prescribed documentation and policies; and comply with any governance requirements in particular relating to security and retention, and process personal data in accordance with the statutory rights of individuals.
+- Communicate regularly to discuss matters of mutual interest (this may involve participating in multi-agency groups to address common issues and threats); and - Consult one another on any issues which might have significant implications for the other organisation. - 16.
+The parties will comply with the general laws they are subject to, including, but not limited to, local data protection laws to which they are subject; the maintenance of any prescribed documentation and policies; and comply with any governance requirements in particular relating to security and retention, and process personal data in accordance with the statutory rights of individuals.